Ad Media

 Uploading images

 Images can be uploaded using the ImageBuilder class, which takes a name and image data.
-The data is provided as a Blob data interchange object, which can be created by services such as the Drive service and URL fetch service.
+The data is provided as a Blob data interchange object that can be created by services such as Drive or URL fetch.

 The following snippet shows how to upload an image from an external URL: